-Black and Blue Jersey Giant mixed breeding pen:
+Black, Blue, Splash Jersey Giant mixed breeding pen

 50th Feather Fancier Show 2019

-Blue Jersey Giant Rooster and Pullet, 1st place
+Blue Jersey Giant Cockerel and Pullet, 1st place

 Our Black Jersey Giant Cockerel won Reserve Champion at the IPE in 2016!
 He came in second place to our Grand Champion Black Australorp Pullet